 The late 1800s and early 1900s marked the Heroic Age of Antarctic Exploration, when explorers from all over the world set off to discover what the continent had to offer.
 Two of the most coveted firsts was to reach the magnetic and geographic South Poles.
 The former was done by British explorers in 1907, and the latter by Norwegian explorers in 1911.
 This was an era marked by incredible fortitude and tragic death on the continent.

 Laying claim to a piece of land that is completely uninhabited and can hardly be defended leads to a lot of dispute.
 Take, for example, Norway’s claim — specifically to a region named Queen Maud Land — which after a few years of argument was accepted by the British, but then rebuked by Nazi Germany, which wanted its own piece of the continent.
 In order to claim it, German pilots flew over the land, photographing it and dropping darts with images of swastikas on them.
-It was a tense time in Antarctic diplomacy.

 The Languages Of Antarctica

-The population of Antarctica fluctuates throughout the year, with about 1,000 people there during the winter and 5,000 during the summer.
+The population of Antarctica fluctuates throughout the year, with around 1,000 people there during the winter and 5,000 during the summer.
 There are 66 research bases, but only about half of them operate year-round.
 While this is a pretty small population, that number includes people from all over the world, which means there is probably a pretty large number of languages.

 Even though English is the most represented, Antarctica provides a promising microcosm of the world.
 Science is not a perfect utopia, but it does allow for international cooperation and community for the purpose of learning more about the world we live in.